 Along with offices, the college has many other spaces in which students can study, gather, and relax.
-The fourth floor College Commons provides a lounge and kitchen for student use.
-The second floor has carrels, a computer lab, meeting rooms, and open spaces which students can use.
+The fourth floor Hornbake Commons provides a lounge and kitchen for student use.
+The second floor of Hornbake has carrels, a computer lab, meeting rooms, and open spaces which students can use.
+There are also open conference rooms and collaboration spaces in the basement of Hornbake and on both floors of Patuxent.